GnarGnarHead/EscapeTheTerminal/README.md

   - `daemon.log` – consult the system daemon when read or used, found in `core/npc/`
   - `escape.code` – the deciphered sequence unlocked within the vault
   - `port.scanner` – enables hacking of network nodes, found in the `lab/`
+  - `loop.code` – resets reality and unlocks the optional void quest
   - `test.script` – an experimental file tucked away in the `sandbox/` directory

    **Rooms**